-Knowing the location where your data is being stored and processed is important.
+You should always know where the general location of your data.
 Yet, not all cloud partners provide you with the necessary transparency related to the cloud locations.
-Note that the cloud provider’s headquarters might not necessarily be the location where your data is hosted.
-In addition, your data may be moved between different cloud locations in the background, without letting you know.
+Note that the cloud provider’s headquarters might not necessarily be the hosting location of your data.
+In addition, some companies may move your data between different cloud locations in the background, without letting you know.
 This may be part of the Terms of Service of the cloud partner.
-Last but not least, cloud service providers may store data within multiple location and some of these may be outside the EEA.
-As a Data Controller you need to define a multi-country cloud strategy to adhere to adequacy requirements as well as data localization laws.
+Last but not least, cloud service providers may store data within multiple locations.
+And some of these may be outside the EEA.
+As a Data Controller, you need to define a multi-country cloud strategy to adhere to adequacy requirements as well as data localization laws.

 As part of our Terms of Service, CloudSigma is structured to legally separate cloud locations by country.
-As a result, each location is subject to the local legal framework only, offering a 100% local cloud solution for end customers.
+As a result, each location is subject to the local legal framework only.
+All while offering a 100% local cloud solution for end customers.

 The GDPR requires a slew of data protection safeguards, from encryption at rest and in transit to access controls to data pseudonymization and anonymization.
-In order to achieve this, the easiest way is to choose a cloud partner that has enough security features to choose from such as backup, encryption, access control policies and others.
+In order to achieve this, choose a cloud partner that has enough security features to choose from.
+For instance – backup, encryption, access control policies and others.
 If your cloud partner does not have such policy, you need to take care of the security features yourself.

 CloudSigma endeavours to deliver a high degree of security and privacy for customers with a selection of features and tools allowing them to secure the various aspects of their computing.
 On our blog customers can find a number of articles describing the different security features such as boot level encryption, access control policies, two-step verification, SSH keys and others.

-As a customer of a cloud provider you are the Data Controller which means you must maintain control and ownership of your own data.
-This can be achieved by signing a Data Processing Agreement with your cloud partner to guarantee that the partner is adhering to the data privacy protection requirements as per the GDPR.
+As a customer of a cloud provider you are the Data Controller.
+This means you must maintain control and ownership of your own data.
+You can achieve this by signing a Data Processing Agreement with your cloud partner to guarantee that the partner is adhering to the data privacy protection requirements as per the GDPR.
 You can either draft your own, or check if your cloud partner has created a DPA as a standard part of the Terms of Service.
 The advantage of using your own is that you can specify the type of personal data and “special” data collected.
 No matter if you use your partner’s DPA or your own, make sure that the terms state clearly that the Data Controller (i.e. you) owns the data and that the Data Processor (i.e. the cloud partner) will not share the data with third parties.

-You need to make sure that once your contract with the cloud partner has ended, you can download/erase the data and also that the cloud partner will delete the data once you’ve terminated the service.
-Some cloud providers, especially when they are ISO-certified, have defined a standardized policy for deleting data after contract expiration.
+You need to make sure that once your contract with the cloud partner has ended, you can download/erase the data.
+And also that the cloud partner will delete the data once you’ve terminated the service.
+Some cloud providers (especially when they are certified under ISO) use standardized policy for deleting data after contract expiration.
 Try to find out how long it takes for the cloud provider to delete your data.

-At CloudSigma all customer data is handled automatically by our system, this includes drive deletion, scheduled deletion (for deprecated accounts) etc.
+At CloudSigma, the system automatically handles all customer data.
+This includes drive deletion, scheduled deletion for deprecated accounts, etc.

-CloudSigma takes no copies of client drive data, the sole copy resides in our cloud unless the customer chooses to clone the drive to another storage system or location.
+CloudSigma takes no copies of client drive data.
+The sole copy is in our cloud unless the customer chooses to clone the drive to another storage system.